Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/risk-analysis.md

 - **Transparent Communication:** Open discussion of risks and challenges
 - **Balanced Approach:** Appropriate risk-taking rather than avoidance

-This comprehensive risk analysis provides a structured framework for identifying, assessing, and managing the diverse risks facing SkyMirror.
+This comprehensive risk analysis provides a structured framework for identifying, assessing, and managing the diverse risks facing Skymirror.
 By proactively addressing these challenges through targeted mitigation strategies and robust governance, the company can pursue its ambitious growth objectives while maintaining appropriate risk control.